PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

 Feature descriptors
 ===================

-Based on the found keypoints we have to features, where we assemble the information and generate vectors to compare them with each other.
+Based on the keypoints found we have to extract [features](http://www.pointclouds.org/documentation/tutorials/how_features_work.php), where we assemble the information and generate vectors to compare them with each other.
 Again there is a number of feature options to choose from, for example NARF, FPFH, BRIEF or SIFT.